vanessakovalsky/terraform-training/azure/en-exercice-3-datasource.md

 * In our example, we could for example ask Terraform to go and retrieve the information on the nginx pod
 * To define our data source we can now in our terraform code, ask it to retrieve pod information:
 ```
-data "kubernetes_pod" "podnginx" {
+data "azurerm_platform_image" "search" {
-  metadata {
+  location  = "West Europe"
+  publisher = "canonical"
+  offer     = "0001-com-ubuntu-minimal-jammy"
-    name = "terraform-example"
+  sku       = "minimal-22_04-lts-ARM"
 }
-}

 ```
-* You then retrieve the information on the podnginx
+* You then retrieve the information on image you want to use for create your VM instance

 ## Use data from a data source